 Students who do not speak English as their primary language must provide the institutional copy of scores from the Test of English as a Foreign Language (TOEFL) for international students whose native language is not English, and who studied in a language, other than English at the high school level.
 Students must have a minimum total score of 500 paper based, 173 computer based and 61 internet based.
 Testing must be completed prior to signing the enrollment agreement.
 Applicants must provide a copy of their TOEFL test results.

-SCHOLASTIC REGULATIONS
+Oxman College does not provide English language services or ESL instruction.

-ATTENDANCE POLICY
+SCHOLASTIC REGULATIONS ATTENDANCE POLICY